 #11 Fill Nail Holes

 Yes, you could go out a buy putty, but toothpaste is cheaper and I already have it sitting in my cleaning closet.
 Just rub the toothpaste over the hole with your finger, pushing a bit, and it will fill the hole right in.
 Don’t worry, toothpaste is paintable.

 #12 Polish Your Silver and Chrome

 I don’t have much that is real silver.
 I’m a minimalist sort of girl.
 We do have some nice silverware that we pull out for special occasions.
 If it needs a little polishing, I buff it gently with some toothpaste and it sparkles again.
 This also works on jewelry, but I urge you to go to a real jeweler if it’s an expensive piece or it has a lot of sentimental value.
 Your inexpensive silver earrings are fine though.
-While you’re on a polishing kick, do a quick once over on your bathroom faucets.
+While you’re on a polishing kick, do a quick once-over on your bathroom faucets.
 You’ll see the best results on your tub spout where water collects and causes scale.

 So now that you know that toothpaste has the ability to remove rust stains, polish car headlights, and clean your home from top to bottom, you might be hesitant to put the stuff in your mouth.
 I don’t blame you.
-I’ve got some natural dental care alternatives that you might prefer to use.

 I am still working on a laundry detergent.
 I have one, but it takes quite a few steps to prepare and it isn’t cloth diaper friendly.
 I’ll keep plugging away at it and report back when I’ve come up with an acceptable detergent that is suitable for all laundry.